 - AMF Reset.
 Sometimes the changeover panel needs a reset for it to realise that the mains power has been restored.
 This doesn’t happen often but it can happen.

-When your building is being powered by your generator, it is a good idea to monitor the mains voltages every now and then to see whether mains has been restored.
-Of course the generator will happily run and you might even find that the cost of the fuel is less than what you pay for your electricity usage.
+When your building is being powered by your generator, it is a good idea to monitor the mains voltages, to see whether mains has been restored.
+Of course, the generator will happily run.
+You might find the cost of the fuel, is less than what you pay for your electricity usage.

 Search – Knowledge Base